Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Numerical Example

 \subsection{Results}

 Experiments were performed on 6 different priors formed by combining 3 different means and 2 different covariance matrices.
-An $\alpha = 10^{-4}$ was used in the construction of the strong covariance matrices.
-In all cases, the bipolicy followed by the players (the observed input to MIRL) was computed iteratively from Shapley's Theorem, discussed in Section 2.1.
+A pertubation $\alpha = 10^{-4}$ was used in the construction of the strong covariance matrices.
+In all cases, the bi-policy followed by the players (the observed input to MIRL) was computed iteratively from Shapley's Theorem, discussed in Section \ref{sec:zerosum}.
+Experiments on Bayesian IRL (we can also specify 6 different priors similar to those introduced in Section \ref{subsec:prior}) and d-MIRL were also carried out.
+Note that the reward vector recovered from IRL can be extended to a MIRL reward vector by letting $r\left ( s, a^1, j \right ) = r\left ( s, a^1\right )$ for all $j \in \mathcal{A}_2$.

-Results are shown in Figures \ref{fig:static_06_weakPrior_weakCov}-\ref{fig:static_06_strongprior_strongcov_weakconstraint}.
-In each figure, the left subfigure shows the inferred rewards in blue and the benchmark rewards in red.
-The right subfigure shows the original PSS as a red stem and the inferred PSS as a blue stem.
-Table \ref{table: PSS accuracy} sorts each experiment with a case number, maps each case to a figure and computes the corresponding APD.
+Results are shown in Figures \ref{fig:weakmean_weakcov}-\ref{fig:strongmean_strongcov}.
+Take Figure \ref{fig:weakmean_strongcov} as an example.
+Recall that we aim to recover 28800 reward values.
+In each subfigure in (a), the x-axis represents the reward value index (from 1 to 22800) and the y-axis denotes the reward value.
+The inferred rewards of BMIRL, BIRL and d-MIRL are shown in blue stars, green triangles and black crosses, respectively, with the benchmark ground truth drawn in red circles in each subfigure.
+The right three subfigures in (b) show the results of A's PSSs corresponding to each case.
+Note that although no shots will be taken at goal positions, for convenience, we set $PSS=1$ for each player in their goal positions.
+Table \ref{table: PSS accuracy of the recovered BMIRL rewards} sorts each experiment with a case number, maps each case to a figure and computes the corresponding APD of the BMIRL rewards.

-In Case 4, we are also interested in whether the MIRL algorithm can recover the actual goals for A and B. We calculate the average reward A receives when A is in square $1$, $6$, $11$ and $16$ and the average reward B receives when B is in square $5$, $10$, $15$ and $20$.
-The result is shown in Figure \ref{where_goals_static_06_strongcov}.
-The original rewards are shown as red stems and the inferred rewards blue ones.

-It is also interesting to consider how the ball exchange rate $\beta$ affects the PSS recovery result.
+In Case 4, we are also interested in whether the three methods can recover the actual goals for A. We calculate the average reward A receives when A is in square $1$, $6$, $11$ and $16$.
+Results are shown in Figure \ref{fig:where_goals}.
+Now focus on the BMIRL method.
+It is interesting to consider how the ball exchange rate $\beta$ affects the PSS recovery result.
 We repeat Case 6 by changing $\beta$ from $0$ to $1$, and calculate the APD of the inferred PSS distributions.
-The result is shown in Figure \ref{static_APA_strongprior_strongcov}.
+The result is shown in Figure \ref{fig:static_APD_strongprior_strongcov}.